uhafner/karatest/README.md

 for GreenfootKara programs.
 Using this extension, you can create simple [JUnit](http://junit.org/) tests to validate existing GreenfootKara programs.
 You can start these unit tests either in an arbitrary development environment (e.g., IntelliJ, Eclipse, ...) or in a terminal using the build management tool [Maven](http://maven.apache.org/).
+All you need is to deploy your scenarios and tests into the proposed folders of this project.
 Greenfoot is **not** required to start and evaluate these tests: all dependencies to Greenfoot are replaced with a mock that is intercepting the calls to Greenfoot.

 Additionally, static code analysis has been configured so that the code could be checked for common bug patterns (FindBugs), for coding style violations (CheckStyle), and for conformance to best practices (PMD).
 The configuration of these tools is derived from [my Java coding style](https://github.com/uhafner/codingstyle) (currently available in German only).

-This project has been used in my lecture *Software development with Java* to automatically evaluate the solutions of weekly assignments.
+This project has been used in my lecture **Software development with Java** to automatically evaluate the solutions of weekly assignments.
 Because of this I applied several naming conventions to simplify the processing.
 These naming conventions are not required to use **KaraTest** as a library, so feel free to change these values if required.